TotallyInformation/node-red-contrib-infocache/README.md

 ## Features

-- Cache by topic
-- Cache maximum number of messages (optionally by topic)
+- Cache inbound messages by topic
-- Cache messages for a maximum time (in seconds)
 - Replay for all or just one "client"
 - Identify clients by a specified message property (defaults to "_socketId" to work with uibuilder)
 - Replay via control messages
+- Simply send all uibuilder control messages, no further flow logic required. uibuilder control messages will not be cached.
+- Manual cache clear via control messages

+### Likely future features

+- Cache maximum number of messages (optionally by topic)
+- Cache messages for a maximum time (in seconds)
 - Reset after replay if desired

-- Manual reset via control messages
-- Simply send all uibuilder control messages, no further flow logic required
+### Possible future features

+- Maybe add cache-control:NEW to allow sending only of cached messages since the last cache-control:REPLAY or NEW.

 _[back to top](#contents)_

 ## Known Issues

+None at this time

 _[back to top](#contents)_